310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 I always knew I had different interests from Midori-kun and stuff, but it’s pretty hard to wrap my head ‘round everythin’ now that I’m learning all ‘bout it.

-Mascot characters should have a surreal look to ‘em, like their design is kinda vague and incomplete… They should be fun, cheerful, and soft… That’s the path that you advocate for, right, Midori-kun?
+Yurucharas should have a surreal look to ‘em, like their design is kinda vague and incomplete… They should be fun, cheerful, and relaxed… That’s the path that you advocate for, right, Midori-kun?
 {% endbubble %}

 {% bubble Midori smileconfident %}
 No, no, that’s such a stiff way to look at it.
-Calling it a “path” isn’t soft and fluffy at all, y’know?
+Calling it a “path” isn’t soft and relaxed at all, y’know?

 Don’t try to pick up the keywords; I’d rather you feel it through your heart.
 You need to relax and have fun.

-Ah, to be clear, what you just mentioned is pretty much the general definition of mascot characters, and I personally really like the sloppy-looking mascots, but…
+Ah, to be clear, what you just mentioned is pretty much the general definition of yuruchara, and I’m personally captivated by sloppy-looking yurucharas, but…

-The ‘Tropical Troppeys’ characters we’ll be collaborating with are <em>only</em> soft and cute, so that might make things easier for you guys.[^1]
+The ‘Tropical Troppeys’ characters we’ll be collaborating with are <em>only</em> relaxed and cute, so that might make things easier for you guys.[^1]
 {% endbubble %}

 {% bubble Tetora frustrated %}